jaxon-php/jaxon-website/pages/03.docs/02.v3x/03.requests/05.factory/docs.en.md

 }
 ```

-The order of the parameters in the message can be changed, allowing for example to take message translations into account.
+The order of the parameters in the message can be changed, allowing for example to implement message translations.

 ```php
 public function myFunction()